dev-dur/Airfoil-Wing-Design-in-CATIA-V5/README.md

     - Smoothness and continuity.
     - Proper alignment of section edges.
     - Correct geometric scaling and sweep.
-- The resulting wing geometry was saved as Airfoil_Wing.CATPart.
+- The resulting wing geometry was saved as airfoil.CATPart.

 ## Visual Results
 ### Preview